Features | Tactus

 Brokered tools

 Tools that need secrets or privileged access can run outside the sandbox via a broker, streaming back results so the agent gets answers, not credentials.
+Host modules can expose broad application APIs through the same controlled boundary.

 Least privilege controls